ldpresley1/MIS421FinalProject/README.md

 **Design Documents**

 Design Documents we may need:
-Conceptual Data model
+Conceptual Data model,
-ERD
+ERD,
-Flow chart
+Flow chart,
-Website Mock Ups
+Website Mock Ups,
-Requirements list?
+Requirements list?,
-Use case?
+Use case?,
-Requirements List?
+Requirements List?,
 Statement of Work?

 After we make the design docs, we should have Emily check them and make sure our product has enough features to earn us full credit.